 Looking for ideas for Facebook posts this January?
 You’re in luck.
 Not only does Facebook’s versatility allow you to get creative with how you market your business; but also, there is a variety of themes, holidays, and observances this month to help you stand apart from competitors and stand out to your audience.

 This post covers Facebook ideas specifically for some of the many holidays and events of January.
-For more holidays and more ideas on even more channels, download our free 2018 Marketing Calendar and you’ll be covered for the year!

 This is one of the most popular January marketing ideas.
 There are a number of ways to appeal to your audience on Facebook through the new year resolution theme.
 In the example below, Betty Crocker promotes a weeknight menu they created for those with a dietary new years resolution.